 Stress is often one of the major, if not the biggest, factors though to cause canker sores.

 If you’re experiencing a metallic taste in your mouth and notice it smells a bit fruity and almost nail polish-like, you have what's commonly called keto breath.
-Keto is notorious for causing dry mouth and lips in addition to changing how your breath smells during the first few weeks.
+Keto is notorious for causing dry eyes, mouth, and lips in addition to changing how your breath smells during the first few weeks.

 The body is inefficient at using ketones for fuel at first, causing ketones to be wasted and excreted.